evilcyber.com

 Whatever it costs?

-It goes without saying that all this is not without dangers.
-More than six grams of Paracetamol per day and you may have given your liver enough trouble to kill you, while Aspirin thins the blood barrier of your intestine, making you more susceptible to bleedings.
+But more than six grams of Paracetamol per day and you may have given your liver enough trouble to kill you, while Aspirin thins the blood barrier of your intestine, making you more susceptible to bleedings.
 In case of a surgery, this can prove fatal.

-Of course, last but not least, pain is your body’s warning system.
+Pain also is your body’s warning system.
 When those medications do their job, these alerts are turned off, and you may damage your joints, muscles, organs and bones without noticing it.

 Why Do People Do This?